Blog

 Preparing Multimodal API Payloads

-Calling an OCR or vision model?
-Just paste your image into the editor.
-ViewJSON shows the image preview while storing the Base64 string underneath.
-When you copy, you get the ready-to-use Base64 payload — no manual file-to-Base64 conversion step needed.
+Paste an image directly into the editor.
+ViewJSON displays the image preview while storing the Base64 string in the JSON.
+When you copy, you get a ready-to-use Base64 payload — no separate file-to-Base64 conversion needed.

 Sharing JSON with Your Team